 The oddness of the fact encouraged me to know more about this particular elephant, so I followed the mud path which led me to the shed.
 The elephant was huge, free and there was no human around.
 I comforted my freaked soul.
 A figure emerged out of the hut near the shed.
 He walked straight towards the elephant and quickly rode over it.
 Ofcourse!
 He was the mahout!
 Another figure, this time a woman came out of the hut and started cleaning the shed.

-I could not tell if the woman was still in her teens or 20s but she was extremely helpful, friendly and always smiling.
+I could not tell if the woman was still in her teens or 20s but she was extremely helpful, friendly and always smiling, just like most of the women in Nepal.
 She asked me in which city of India I live and gave a gleeful squeal on hearing Kolkata.
 It turned out that she had lived in Kolkata after her marriage for a few days before leaving for Nepal.
 From the gloomy click of her tongue I inferred her marriage life was unsuccessful; I quickly changed the topic.

 The plan of the evening was finalized.
 The resort owner agreed that he will provide our huge group a vehicle which will transfer us to the cultural center for the Tharu Dance Show.
 Now I had already researched about this prior to my arrival in Nepal.
 The dance show is a must watch when in Chitwan.